Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 GIS is used in a wide range of fields and industries, such as:

 1.  **Urban Planning**: GIS helps in analyzing land use patterns, transportation networks, and infrastructure planning.
 It enables urban planners to make informed decisions about zoning, growth management, and resource allocation.
 2.  **Environmental Management**: GIS assists in monitoring and managing natural resources, such as forests, water bodies, and wildlife habitats.
-It aids in environmental impact assessments, conservation planning, and disaster management.
+It aids in activities like environmental impact assessments, conservation planning, and disaster management.
 3.  **Public Health**: GIS is used to analyze disease outbreaks, track the spread of infectious diseases, and plan healthcare facilities and resources.
 It helps in understanding health disparities, identifying high-risk areas, and optimizing public health interventions.
 4.  **Emergency Management**: GIS plays a crucial role in disaster preparedness, response, and recovery.
 It helps in identifying vulnerable areas, managing evacuation routes, and coordinating emergency services during natural disasters or other crises.
 5.  **Transportation and Logistics**: GIS is utilized in optimizing transportation routes, analyzing traffic patterns, and planning efficient logistics networks.
 It assists in fleet management, supply chain optimization, and location-based services.